ChuanLinJHU2023/ML_Project/readme.md

 * `mlp.ipynb`: Neural network implementation
 * `pre_missing_data.ipynb`: Preprocessing notebook for handling missing data and generate dataset.
 * `train_em.csv`: Training dataset using EM algorithm to process missing data.
-* `train_mix.csv`: Training dataset using proportional and statistical imputation with noise for the data of 106 patients.
+* `train_mix.csv`: Training dataset using proportional and statistical imputation for the data of 106 patients.
 The remaining missing data was processed by EM algorithm.

 ## Getting Started
 To run this project: